 What is the application process for the ASA?
 The application will open each fall with ample time for students to complete and submit.
 Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website (acpsd.net/AikenScholarsAcademy).

 When will my child be advised of acceptance?
-Applications will open in November, with a submittal deadline in January.
-Applicants will be notified of acceptance as soon as possible (date for Cohort 2 TBD at this time).
+Applications will open in November, with a submittal deadline in January 31st.
+Applicants will be notified of acceptance prior to Spring Break.

 Where can we get more details on ASA?
 The ASA website will also be updated regularly to reflect logistical details being finalized by the work group of ACPSD and USC Aiken staff.
 Please contact the school if you have additional questions 803-306-1400.